jojolebarjos/board-game-simulator-python/README.md

 import random

 # All games have roughly the same API, choosing Connect4 here
-from game.connect import Config, State, Action
+from simulator.game.connect import Config, State, Action

 # Game-wide information is stored in a configuration object
 config = Config(6, 7, 4)